egeersu/KnetONNX/README.md

 KnetONNX lets you read an ONNX file and create a Knet Model that can be used for prediction, re-designed or re-trained.

 If you are planning to move your models from PyTorch or Tensorflow to Knet, or simply desiring to play with popular pre-trained neural networks: KnetONNX provides that functionality.

 [Open Neural Network Exchange (ONNX)](https://onnx.ai/) is a community project created by Facebook and Microsoft.
 It provides a definition of an extensible computation graph model, as well as definitions of built-in operators and standard data types.

 Operators are implemented externally to the graph, but the set of built-in operators are portable across frameworks.
 Every framework supporting ONNX will provide implementations of these operators on the applicable data types.

 Although not all operations are implemented yet, visit ONNX's [model zoo](https://github.com/onnx/models) to download pre-trained, state-of-the-art models in the ONNX format.

-Once you download the ONNX file, call ONNXtoKnet with the ONNX file's path to create the model.
+Once you download the ONNX file, call KnetModel() with the ONNX file's path to create the model.

 ## Tutorial